Debt & Credit Help Credit Score & Repair

 Under the FCRA, credit bureaus are required by law to investigate a dispute and inform you of their findings within 30 days, unless the credit bureau deems your claim to be frivolous.
 If the credit bureau cannot prove the disputed information is correct, they must remove it.

 Generally, credit bureaus update the information in their credit reports once a month or within 45 days.
-Once the change is made, you might notice a difference in your credit score.
+If a credit repair company was able to dispute one or more tradelines, you might notice a difference in your credit score.

 Although some credit repair services are reputable, others are not.
 The FTC warns consumers to be wary of credit repair scams and thoroughly vet any company you’re considering hiring.

 Typically, credit repair services begin by requesting copies of your credit report from the three major credit reporting agencies — Equifax, Experian, and TransUnion.
-The company will usually look for inaccurate information or negative items that could be hurting your credit.
+The company will usually look for inaccurate information or negative items that could hurt your credit.

 Here are some errors often found in credit reports: